sovr610/Wafis/README.md

   3. Rust/web-pack

  Currently assembly script is working, but as of 8/20/22 we are still working on integrating the functionality of assembly script, when building the project.
- For C++ we are using emscripten, we have a feature to automatically install enscripten for windows and linux in the command `assemble-install`. `napa` is a node library that allows us to install any git repo as a dependency into your `node_modules` folder.
+ For C++ we are using emscripten, we have a feature to automatically install enscripten for windows and linux in the command `wafis-install`. `napa` is a node library that allows us to install any git repo as a dependency into your `node_modules` folder.
 The `napa` node module will be used to download and integrate C++ dependencies, and with a dynamic script, it will be added to the wasm module when your C++ code is being built by emscripten.